ARE YOU ACCEPTING NEW PATIENTS?

 DO YOU ACCEPT DENTAL INSURANCE?

 Yes, we accept dental insurance.
-Please see our patient financial page for more information (link patient financial to the subcategory you created earlier that is under financial)
+Please see our patient financial page for more information.

 DO YOU FOLLOW THE ALBERTA DENTAL FEE GUIDE?